Lingan Generating Station: 1994 Near collision

 On April 14, 1994, a courier flight originating from Moncton and destined for Sydney Airport had a near collision event with the power plant.
 Witnesses reported that the plane had nearly struck the building on its approach to the airport.
 An investigation into the incidence later confirmed that the plane had dropped to 140 feet agl and came within 50 feet of the structure while traveling at over 300 mph.

 The Transportation Safety Board of Canada (TSB) determined that the crew did not properly plan and fly their approach to the Sydney Airport, which resulted in a near collision with the Lingan power generating plant.
 Contributing factors to this occurrence were the flight crew's complacent attitude, their loss of situational awareness, their decision to continue an unstabilized approach, and the controller's lack of compliance with the radar vectoring procedures outlined in the Air Traffic Control (ATC) Manual of Operations (MANOPS).

-2012 Reduced operation and shutdown
+2012 Reduced operation and conversion

 Since 2012, the utility has been shutting down two of Lingan's generators during the summer months, due to lower residential and industrial demand, increased renewable energy use and to meet environmental requirements.
-Nova Scotia Power is also looking at permanently shutting down those generators in the near future.
-There is no timeline to retire the other two units, which have an end life ranging from 2024 to 2029.
+Nova Scotia Power is also looking at converting the generating station to use heavy fuel oil after the current generators are closed in 2030.